Theodor P. von Brand: Selected Decisions

+Heir of Schloss Neidstein

 Von Brand was a descendant of the noble German Brand(t) family.
-In 1979, he inherited the castle Neidstein in the Upper Palatinate from his uncle Dr. Philipp Theodor Freiherr von Brand.
+In 1979, he inherited the castle Neidstein in the Upper Palatinate from his uncle Philipp Theodor Freiherr von Brand.
 Neidstein was the residence of the Brandt family since 1466.
-The castle became more known in 2006 when von Brand's heirs sold it to the American actor Nicolas Cage.
+The castle became more widely known in 2006 when von Brand's heirs sold it to the American actor Nicolas Cage.